 January 2011 – July 2012

-- Wrote hundreds of Nessus plugins, all still in production.
+- Wrote hundreds of Nessus plugins, partially listed here.

 - Added support to the SSH library for certificate-based login.